-From that day in 1619, when the first Africans were dragged onto the shores of Jamestown to today where we’ve witnessed the first African American to be elected President of these United States (or as Jesse would put it – from the outhouse to the White House), there is no doubt that our story is the greatest story ever told.
+From that day in 1619, when the first Africans were dragged onto the shores of Jamestown to today where we’ve witnessed the first man of color elected President of these United States (or as Jesse would put it – from the outhouse to the White House), there is no doubt that our story is the greatest story ever told.
 As it was said in scripture, “the first shall be last and the last shall be first.”
-But let’s understand that there was a plan, a sinister master plan, conceived at some point to ensure that people of our hue remain the least of these.
+But let’s understand that there was a plan, a sinister master plan, conceived at some point to ensure that people of our hue remain the least of thee.

 Lynch brought with him, as he put it, a foolproof method for controlling black slaves that will last for a thousand years.
 Consequently, it is believed the term “lynching” was derived from his last name as a way to pay homage to him for delivering this ingenious approach.
 The name Willie Lynch is interesting because it may be a simple play on words.
 For example, Will Lynch or Will he Lynch.
 Whatever the reason, it no doubt had significant psychological implications that played heavily on a naive race of people.

 Lynch began his historic presentation with a warm greeting: “Gentlemen, you know what your problems are; I do not need to elaborate.
 I am not here to enumerate your problems.
 I am here to introduce you to a method of solving them.
 In my bag here, I have a foolproof method for controlling your black slaves.
 I guarantee every one of you that if installed correctly it will control the slaves for at least three hundred years.
 My method is simple…The black slave after receiving this indoctrination shall carry on and will become self refueling and self generating for hundreds of years, maybe thousands….”
 The seeds of devastation were fertilized and the process of destruction was underway for the making of a race into slaves.